Ada-Developers-Academy/core-unit-1/while-loops/while-loops.md

     print(f"The value of i is {i}")
     i += 1

-print("We are outside the while loop!
+print("We are outside the while-loop!
 Wooo!")
 ```

 A variable that is only incremented or decremented, specifically in a loop, is often called a _counter variable._

 A counter variable is:

-- used in the conditional expression for the while loop
+- used in the conditional expression for the while-loop
-- must be modified somewhere in the body of the while loop
+- must be modified somewhere in the body of the while-loop
 - must be initialized before the loop

 In this case, `i` is the counter variable.
-It gets setup before the while loop begins, and then increments inside the while loop.
+It gets setup before the while-loop begins, and then increments inside the while-loop.
 When we forget to change our counter variable, we often get infinite loops and bugs!

 ### !callout-info